playframework/playframework/documentation/manual/working/scalaGuide/main/cache/ScalaCache.md

 @[cached-action-control-404](code/ScalaCache.scala)

+## Compile time dependency injection components

+Play provides [CacheComponents](api/scala/play/api/cache/CacheComponents.html) trait that can be used to declare a dependency on the cache API and [EhCacheComponents](api/scala/play/api/cache/EhCacheComponents.html) trait that provides a default implementation.
+For details about usage of component traits refer to [[Compile time DI docs|ScalaCompileTimeDependencyInjection]].

 ## Custom implementations

 It is possible to provide a custom implementation of the [CacheApi](api/scala/play/api/cache/CacheApi.html) that either replaces, or sits along side the default implementation.